 I immediately changed our course so that we sailed at least 25° from dead downwind.
 This new course was not direct but when our cross-tack error (the distance that we were off course) exceeded 1 M we gybed to 25° in the opposite direction; thus we moved in a zig-zig course around the optimum course.
-This of course causes us to travel extra miles but it is safer.
-We should have done this as soon as the wind shifted to our stern.
+This of course caused us to travel extra miles but it was safer.
+We should had done this as soon as the wind shifted to our stern.
 My mistake.

 Monday January 31, 2005 Day 24

 When I woke up at 0100 Manos had everything under control.
 During my 0100 to 0400 watch I prepared dough for bread and put it inside the cold oven to rise.
 After I got up again at 0700 I baked it.
 This was a first onboard Thetis, that we used daugh made by us from flour and yiest not from a mix as we did on other times.
 The result was a passable loaf of bread.
 We ran the genset for 2 hours and recharged the batteries.
 It was, however, too rough to run the water-maker.
 The motion exposed its seawater intake.
 The waves were quite large and while the wind was around 20 knots there were occasional gust over 30.
 I secured the ripped off stanchion with cords acting as guys.
 This temporary fix will have to do until we reach Cape Verde.
-So far our losses are:
+So far our losses were: